tomdavies/expressionengine2.sugar/README.markdown

 ## Theme

-Built in theme matches [Anthony Short's quiet night theme](http://github.com/anthonyshort/quiet-night.foam/tree/master)

-Alternatively use [this fork](https://github.com/Etsur/expressionengine2.sugar/) to match the popular [Solarized theme](https://github.com/hanninen/solarized-colors-espresso).
+Built in theme matches the default Espresso Tutti Colori theme.
+To modify, override the "ee2" placeholder in your custom theme and target these zones: `ee2.punctuation, ee2.operator, ee2.entity.name, ee2.attribute-name, ee2.attribute-value`

 ## Recent Additions